 In its most basic form, a carburetor uses a Venturi Tube that narrows in a section which decreases air pressure and creates a vacuum.
 This what is called the Vacuum Venturi Effect.

-This vacuum pulls in fuel into the carburetor where the ratio is adjusted using two valves; the choke and the throttle.
+This vacuum pulls in fuel into the Carburetor Vs Fuel Injection where the ratio is adjusted using two valves; the choke and the throttle.
 The choke decreases the amount of air and increases the flow of fuel causing the engine to run lean (a very useful feature during winters or a cold start).
 The second valve, called the throttle valve (a.k.a butterfly valve) regulates the flow of the air-fuel mixture to the engine.
 The more that throttle is open, the more the air-fuel is introduced, the faster the vehicle accelerates.
 The throttle valve is connected through a cable to the accelerator pedal in a car.

 Stoichiometric Mixture: The ratio of the mass of air to the mass of the fuel, also known as the ideal air-fuel mixture where both oxygen and fuel combust at maximum efficiency.